binast/binjs-ref/spec/context.md

 ## Symbol Context Modeling

-The BinAST v2 format saves space by using different symbol → code mappings depending on the part of the AST being encoded.
-For example, when encoding a Boolean value, only two symbols are valid so the BinAST v2 format can use a code which is at most 1 bit long, even though that overlaps with codes in other contexts.
+The Context 0.1 format saves space by using different symbol → code mappings depending on the part of the AST being encoded.
+For example, when encoding a Boolean value, only two symbols are valid so the format can use a code which is at most 1 bit long, even though that overlaps with codes in other contexts.

 There are two kinds of contexts: